ritikgshah/SpectraMorph/README.md

 ---

 ### 🔸 SpectraMorph Implementation
+> Note: The Latent Estimation Network (LEN) mentioned in the paper is the MLP part of MSItoHSI_MLP model class in the code on this repository.

 - **SpectraMorph Implementation** (`SpectraMorph_Implementation_Jupyter_Notebooks`):
   Pre-executed notebooks demonstrating SpectraMorph on both synthetic and University of Houston datasets.